jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

 Computers can't really do random.
 Instead, they take some state, and do some hot maths all over it to create a number.
 Then, they modify that state so the next number seems unrelated to the number(s) that came before.
 But the truth is they're 100% related.

-If you start with the same initial state, you'll get the same sequence of random number.
+If you start with the same initial state, you'll get the same sequence of random numbers.
 That's what we want – something that looks random, but it's 100% reproducible.
 The good news is that's how `Math.random()` works, the bad news is it doesn't let us set the initial state.

 Instead, let's use another implementation that _does_ let us set the initial state: